JAlcocerT/JAlcocerT/content/blog/entrep-link-for-artists.md

   {{< card link="https://github.com/JAlcocerT/obfuscate/" title="Obfuscate web and ebook Repo" image="/blog_img/apps/gh-jalcocert.svg" subtitle="ebooks creation as a code + fastapi obfuscation + modern web page" >}}
 {{< /cards >}}

-> Now I have my ,webook' published: https://diy.jalcocertech.com thanks to that repo
+> Now I have my ,webook' published: https://diy.jalcocertech.com thanks to that repo!

+> > Will soon be something more than one ebook :)

 #### Calendars